 - Add some raisins soaked in rum to your brioche dough before fermentation.

 - Chocolate chips are always a good choice!
-Put them into brioche dough before fermentation.
+Put them into brioche dough before fermentation and make easy chocolate chip brioche buns.

 - Roll out your brioche dough, spread walnut or poppy seed filling and roll.